-Most Australians (about 79%) indicated they were keen to know more about this synthetic biology technology.
+Most Australians (about 82%) indicated they were keen to know more about this type of synthetic biology technology.
 They said they wanted to know more about:

-- the possible risks - what is being done to regulate and control the technology - what is being done to deal with the social and ethical issues involved.
+- the possible risks - what is being done to regulate and control the technology - who will benefit and who will bear the risks.

-Most Australians (81%) indicated that the public should have access to an easy-to-read summary of scientific results, and 72% agreed that risk documentation should be made available.

-About 41% of Australians thought it was important to consult the public, so their opinions could be considered when making decisions about this technology.
-Fewer people (35%) thought it was necessary for the public to be kept informed of decisions made about synthetic biology.
+Most Australians (83%) also indicated that the public should have access to an easy-to-read summary of scientific results and 73% agreed that any risk documentation should be made publicly available.
+About 42% of Australians thought it was important to consult the public, so their opinions could be considered when making decisions about this technology.
+Fewer people (38%) thought it was necessary for the public to be kept informed of decisions made about the technology.

-Around 21% of Australians indicated that they did not need, or want, to know anything more about this technology than was already provided within the storyboard presented.
-Our survey also suggests that people may be more interested in understanding the risks, and the process of managing these risks, than understanding the benefits of the technology.
+Around 18% of Australians indicated that they did not need, or want, to know anything more about this technology than was already provided within the storyboard presented.
+Our survey also suggests that people may be more interested in understanding the risks and the process of managing these risks, than understanding the benefits of the technology.